lzfelix/JParser/README.md

 # Testing
 I developed some testing using JUnit, these can be found in the `tests` package, but for usage this package is not needed.
 To run theses tests you'll both JUnit and Hamcrest (which are included on the project).

+#License
+This software is provided under the MIT license.